md6712/Edge-Weighted-Balanced-Connected-Partitions/README.md

 - **`HeaviestBalancedTree/`**
   Includes the code used for generating test instances.

+- **`Computational Results/`**
+  Contains output data, tables, and performance results from running the algorithms on benchmark instances.

+- **`Instances/`**
+  Provides the graph instances used in the experiments, including input files for testing various scenarios.

 ## Compilation

 The codebase was developed using **Visual Studio C++ 2025**.
 For Linux-based systems, you can compile the code using **CMake**.
 Ensure that the following libraries are installed and properly linked: